ARCTraining/hpc2-software/_sources/course/spack/recipes.md

 For those unsure of what LDFLAGS, linkers, binpaths, or anything else here is talking about, please refer to the [theory section](../theory).

-This isn't needed for this particular software, but it's included here as a note.
+This isn't needed for this particular software because Spack tries to intervene and hardcode this links to libraries where it can, but it's included here as a note.

 ### Summary